Turian (Mass Effect): Biology

+An asari diplomat poetically described the Turians homeworld, Palaven, as “a silver world of fortresses and fire”, while an alliance admiral stated "The only thing on this planet that isn't silver are the turians.
+It's all too clear they're made of steel."
+Because Palaven's weak magnetic field is a poor shield from its sun, most of the planet's animal life developed metallic carapaces as defenses against solar radiation.
+Its photosynthetic life is similarly impressive, shutting down vulnerable metabolic processes during daylight hours and repairing cellular damage at night.
+Garrus Vakarian states that, despite the immense radiation, Palaven is "not as hot as Therum and similar to Virmire".

 The turians' overall physical appearance are often described in zoological and/or mineral terms.
 For example, Kirk Hamilton from Kotaku called the turians "talking catfish, with a beetle-like shell and a cat-like way of speaking and acting", while Emma Kidwell from Polygon described them as "parrots with no lips".
 Susana Polo, writing for Polygon, drew attention to the turians' clawed digits and tough, metallic carapace as somewhat reptilian characteristics.
 They have head crests which resemble that of a plumed bird, avian legs with bones jutting from their calves, and a metal-laced carapace on their shoulder blades.
 The design of turian clothing is balanced between human and alien, and to allow space for the aforementioned physical features.

 Turian physiology is directly influenced by their planetary environment: according to the series' in-game “Codex” entries, a collection of background and worldbuilding information accessible by the player, the turians' thick, carapace-like exoskeleton act as protection from Palaven's high levels of solar radiation, though it does not protect them against physical impact.
 The turians exhibit characteristics of sexual dimorphism: while all individuals have mandible-like facial features flanking their mouths, turian women are presented as lacking their male counterparts' sweptback cranial crests which projects a raptor-like silhouette.
 Instead, they possess somewhat elaborate cheek extensions, and a body shape which is considerably more graceful and slender.

 Like the quarians, turian biochemistry is based on dextro-amino acids, which sets them apart from most other species, including humanity, which are based on levo-amino acids.
 They cannot eat human food, or ingest any substance that is based on levo-amino acids.
 For turian individuals who engage in sexual relationships with individuals of other species, any substance exchange may potentially make either party suffer adverse reactions, including a severe anaphylactic shock suffered by turians which is potentially fatal if untreated.
+Turian blood is blue.